 Boaters and San Diego Coastkeeper were meant for each other.
 From its inception in 1995, Coastkeeper has patrolled the waters we protect–it’s part of our Waterkeeper Alliance charter.
 We rely on boat captains and skippers to keep Clean Sweep –that’s our boat– patrolling the waters so we can connect with other boaters about environmentally friendly boating practices.
 Keep in mind, to apply as a boat captain you will need to have a captainʼs license and/or 5+ years of boating experience.
 Write to email@example.com directly for more information.

 San Diego Coastkeeper loves positive symbiotic relationships, and the partnership we have with our interns is among the best.
 They are where talented people can apply their strengths and skills in legislative work, marketing, education or event planning to meaningful environmental work.
 For full details on Coastkeeper internships, read our internship descriptions.

 Coastkeeper is happy to offer community service verification letters for volunteer work done under supervision of Coastkeeper staff or at Coastkeeper event.
 We cannot verify community service for unsupervised hours, such as time spent conducting your own beach cleanup using our Beach Cleanup in a Box kit.
+For people who need to complete a large number of hours as part of a certification program or by court order, we occasionally need help with in-office projects such as assembling education kits and stuffing envelopes, and you are welcome to reach out to us to inquire about current availability.
 Please write to firstname.lastname@example.org if you have any questions.